 You can effortlessly create and edit both on-chain and off-chain transaction policies, and automate how each transaction will be handled by setting up an approval action.

-Transaction policies are an important security measure for your organization.
-It is recommended to strictly configure these policies, especially for large withdrawal scenarios, to avoid high-risk situations, such as:
+It is recommended to strictly configure transaction policies, especially for large withdrawal scenarios.
+Particular attention should be given to token transfer policies in off-chain transaction policies to avoid high-risk situations, such as:

 For more details, see Introduction to transaction policies.